alexmchale/xmlstats-ruby/README.md

 Configure xmlstats-ruby as follows with your API key and contact info.
 The contact info is used in the User-Agent string.

+You can choose to set this via environment variables:

+    export XMLSTATS_API_KEY="my api key"
+    export XMLSTATS_CONTACT_INFO="alex@anticlever.com"

+Or in Ruby:

     Xmlstats.api_key = "my api key"
     Xmlstats.contact_info = "alex@anticlever.com"